jon-jacky/Piety/piety/README.md

 a function *run* which is needed to run other scripts in the event loop.

 This directory contains several scripts that start applications or demonstrate Piety features.
+We recommend *pmacs_script.py* as the script that shows the most features.

 These scripts cannot run standalone.
 First you must run the *piety* script to start a Piety session, then run the script within the session using the *run* function.
 For example, to start the *pmacs* editor: *run('apm.py')*